VI. Reporting

 B. Confidentiality

 There is a distinction between seeking assistance from a confidential resource and making a report to the College through designated reporting options.
 Confidential resources, including counselors, medical health providers, clergy, and certified rape crisis counselors, have legally protected confidentiality and will not share information about a complainant (including whether or not that individual has received services) except under limited circumstances as permitted or required as described below.
-In addition to those groups who have legally protected confidentiality, the College has designated the Ombudsperson as a confidential resource, except under the limited circumstances as permitted or required as described below.
+Confidential employees also include researchers who are conducting Institutional Review Board-approved human research relating to Prohibited Conduct and applies only to information learned while conducting such research.
+College employees serving the College in any of these roles are designated as confidential employees when receiving information about Prohibited Conduct in the scope of their confidential role.
+In addition to those groups who have legally protected confidentiality, the College has designated the Ombudsperson as a confidential employee, except under the limited circumstances as permitted or required as described below.
 In contrast, all other College employees are required to share information with the College’s Title IX Coordinator.
 For a list of confidential resources, please refer to the “How To Get Help" page.
+Confidential employees must provide information on how to contact the Civil Rights & Title IX Coordinator, how to make a complaint of prohibited conduct, and indicate that the Civil Rights & Title IX Coordinator can offer and coordinate supportive measures, and initiate informal resolution or investigation as described in Sections X and XI.

 Limits to confidentiality include: